-If you’re searching for the Best AR-15 pistol grips, this one may just top the pack.
+If you’re searching for the best AR pistol grip, this one may just top the pack.
 It features a unique design and you can tell the makers were thinking about the shooter more than potential profits when they made this grip, because it’s so nice to use.

 The top of the grip and core are fashioned out of hardened polymer, but the lower section of the grip features a soft-touch overmolding.
 Unlike the Hogue grip earlier on this list, this one only features the overmolding on the bottom, which is a great solution that should satisfy users who want both stability and comfort.
 You get the impact resistance of the rubber overmolding, but the firmness and handfeel of polymer near the top of your grip.
 In other words, it’s the best of both worlds.